w3c/wai-audiences/_audiences/trainers.md

 ## More

-We encourage you to look around the W3C WAI website to find other information to help you train and educate on accessibility.
+We encourage you to look around the W3C WAI website to find other information that you might be interested in.